-The Chairman of the Board ensured that sufficient opportunities and time were allocated for discussion and to address questions raised as well as encouraged the shareholders and/or proxies to participate in the question-and-answer session at the 2nd AGM.
-The Board is supported by the External Auditors, the Company Secretaries, legal and financial advisers, and Key Senior Management, where applicable, who were also present at the 2nd AGM to communicate with the shareholders as well as to respond to the queries raised.
+The chairman of the general meetings ensured that sufficient opportunities and time were allocated for discussion and to address questions raised as well as encouraged the shareholders and/or proxies to participate in the question-and-answer session at the general meetings.
+The Board is supported by the External Auditors, the Company Secretaries, legal and financial advisers, and Key Senior Management, where applicable, who were also present at the general meetings to communicate with the shareholders as well as to respond to the queries raised.

-The Minutes of the 2nd AGM has been made available to shareholders no later than 30 business days after the 2nd AGM on the Company's website at www.econframe.com.
+The Minutes of the general meetings have been made available to shareholders no later than 30 business days after the general meetings on the Company's website at www.econframe.com.